Maze Runner 3D: The Death Cure

 Thomas and the remaining Gladers square off against the WCKD organisation for the last time in the third and final installment of the Maze Runner series.

-To save their friends, Thomas and his group of escaped Gladers must break into the legendary Last City, a WCKD-controlled labyrinth that may turn out to be the deadliest maze of all.
-Anyone who makes it out alive will get answers to the questions the Gladers have been asking since they first arrived in the maze.
+To save their friends, Thomas and his group of escaped Gladers must break into the legendary Last City, a WCKD-controlled fortress that may turn out to be the deadliest maze of all.

 - Bay Of Plenty